hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/introduction.md

 HAPI also provides a persistence module which can be used to provide a complete RESTful server implementation, backed by a database of your choosing.
 This module uses the [JPA 2.0](http://en.wikipedia.org/wiki/Java_Persistence_API) API to store data in a database without depending on any specific database technology.

-# Getting Started

-The recommended way to get started with HAPI's JPA server module is to begin with the starter project.
-This project can be found at the following link: [https://github.com/hapifhir/hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter)

-This project is a fully contained FHIR server, supporting all standard operations (read/create/delete/etc).
-It bundles an embedded instance of the <a href="http://h2database.com">H2 Java Database</a> so that the server can run without depending on any external database, but it can also be configured to use an installation of Oracle, Postgres, etc.

 # Configuration Options

 ## External/Absolute Resource References